Creating In-App Purchase Products

 Auto-renewable subscriptions can include an incentive to customers who share their contact information with you.

 Free subscriptions allow users to download dynamic content, such as magazine subscriptions, for a set duration of time.
-Free subscriptions are a way for developers to put free content in the Newsstand in the App Store.
+Free subscriptions are a way for developers to put free content in Magazines and Newspapers in the App Store.
 After a user signs up for a free subscription, the subscription content will be available on all devices associated with the user’s Apple ID.
-Note that free subscriptions do not expire and can be offered only in Newsstand-enabled apps.
+Note that free subscriptions do not expire and can be offered only in Magazines and Newspapers apps.

 Free subscriptions don’t offer a marketing opt-in incentive as do auto-renewable subscriptions, but users are prompted to share their information.